chef-boneyard/chef-web-docs-2016/includes_cookbooks/includes_cookbooks_attribute_file_ordering.rst

 .. code-block:: ruby

-   include_attribute "name_of_cookbook"
+   include_attribute 'name_of_cookbook'

 For example, if a cookbook requires that attributes from the |cookbook apache2| cookbook must be available, add the following to that cookbook's attribute file:

 .. code-block:: ruby

-   include_attribute "apache2"
+   include_attribute 'apache2'

 The |chef client| will then load the ``apache2/attributes/default.rb`` file before continuing the processing of the current attribute file.
 If a specific attribute file (and not the default attribute file) must be loaded, use the double colon (``::``) pattern (similar to the ``include_recipe`` method) and provide the name fo the attribute file after the double colon.
 For example:

 .. code-block:: ruby

-   include_attribute "apache2::mod_ssl"
+   include_attribute 'apache2::mod_ssl'

 This will load the ``apache2/attributes/mod_ssl.rb`` file in the |cookbook apache2| cookbook.